splunk/public-o11y-docs/gdi/get-data-in/rum/ios/install-rum-ios.rst

 2. Select :guilabel:`Add Package` to install the package.

-.. note:: Add the SPM package to the app's project, not to the Pods project in your workspace.
+.. note:: If you are also using CocoaPods, add the SPM package to the app's project, not to the Pods project in your workspace.

 CocoaPods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^